-1. Publication by Newspaper.
-Unless the Geauga Probate Local Rules, other Applicable Law, or court order specifically provide otherwise, when the Fiduciary is required by law (including a court order) to deliver written notice to an Interested Person, whose name or usual place of residence is unknown, or service of notice as permitted by Civ.R.
+Publication by Newspaper.
+Unless the Geauga Probate Local Rules, other Applicable Law, or court order specifically provide otherwise, when the Fiduciary is required by law (including a court order) to deliver written notice to an Interested Person, whose name or residence is unknown, or service of notice as permitted by Civ.R.
 73(E)(1) through (5) has failed (e.g., delivery is refused or unclaimed), then Civ.R.
 73(E)(6) governs, which states that the Fiduciary shall deliver the written notice:

-by publication once each week for three consecutive weeks in some newspaper of general circulation in the county when the name, usual place of residence, or existence of the person to be served is unknown and cannot with reasonable diligence be ascertained; provided that before publication may be utilized, the person giving notice shall file an affidavit which states that the name, usual place of residence, or existence of the person to be served is unknown and cannot with reasonable diligence be ascertained;
+by publication once each week for three consecutive weeks in some newspaper of general circulation in the county when the name, residence, or existence of the person to be served is unknown and cannot with reasonable diligence be ascertained; provided that before publication may be utilized, the person giving notice shall file an affidavit which states that the name, residence, or existence of the person to be served is unknown and cannot with reasonable diligence be ascertained;